brosnanv/probelmSmashers/README.md

 This is the second assignment for the CS7IS2 module.
 This project looks at solving an artificial intelligence problem using three different families of search algorithms <br />

 The problem selected is: Standardised Sudoku <br />
-Aim: To fill a 9x9 grid with digits so that each column, each row and each 3x3 of the nine subgrids that compose the grid contain all digits from 1 tom 9.
+Aim: To fill a 9x9 grid with digits so that each column, each row and each 3x3 of the nine subgrids that compose the grid contain all digits from 1 to 9.

 The search algorithms compared are: